-So, what is the answer to the Stress of our modern world?
+What is the answer to the stress of our modern world?

 I believe the first step is in accepting that you are dealing with stress, for many of us, we either do not recognise that we are experiencing it or we choose to deny that it is happening.